jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

             f'{wake_time-sleep_time}'
         )

-  I get a :doc:`/exceptions/TypeError` because I just tried to subtract one string from another, at this point I have a long standing relationship with this error
+  I get a :doc:`/exceptions/TypeError` because I just tried to subtract one string from another.
+At this point I have a long standing relationship with this error

   .. code-block:: python

     TypeError: unsupported operand type(s) for -: 'str' and 'str'

-* I change the second part of the timestamp to use the ``get_hour`` function
+* I change the second part of the returned duration to use the ``get_hour`` function

   .. code-block:: python